SHARE

 • Project Planning and Preparedness for Change

-Perhaps at the beginning of the year, it’s good to pause and consider why IT projects often face scheduling challenges.
 In the words of Henry Mintzberg, we succeed or fail during transformation depending on how prepared we are to embrace change.
-Could it be that a comprehensive understanding of the impact of change on the organization is often missing too early in the process?
+Critically, a comprehensive understanding of the impact of change on the organization is often missing in the early stages of transformation projects.

-For instance, the changes brought about by transformation to business models and processes are not recognized early enough.
-And when they are recognized, the practice of new processes and the operational implementation of new business models often remain incomplete.
-Adopting new business models takes time – it’s human.
-What if we prioritized these considerations from the planning stage, also taking them into account in technology choices?
+For instance, often the changes brought about by a transformative initiative to processes and ways of working are not recognized early enough.
+Furthermore, the communication of this change, and the design of future processes often remain incomplete.
+Planning for and adopting new ways of working and processes takes time.
+Therefore, we often recommend to prioritize these considerations in the planning stages of transformative projects, also taking them into account in e.g. technology selection.

-Here also hides another business risk that is rarely identified; Enterprise systems may not in themselves provide a significant competitive edge.
-However, the competitiveness of an organization suffers if the performance of Enterprise systems does not meet market demands and their development is slow.
+Here also hides another business risk that is rarely identified; the competitiveness of an organization suffers if the performance of enterprise systems does not meet market demands and the development of said systems is slow.
 Slow development is costly when competitors move forward quickly.
+Having a structured understanding of an organization’s business processes and how they should be developed using digital solutions mitigates these risks, and promotes attainment of increased organizational performance.

 At Maya, we do expert work precisely on these matters.
-With planning started in time, considering the organization’s overall readiness to embrace change, we can avoid surprises and maintain better control over our projects.
+With business-driven IT planning started in time and done comprehensively, considering the organization’s overall readiness to embrace change, we can avoid surprises and ensure our projects truly support the attainment of strategic business goals.

 Read also